MariaSkvortcova/reference_android/README.md

 To run tests from command line with Spoon Runner use the following command:

-java -jar spoon-runner-1.7.1-jar-with-dependencies.jar --apk app-debug.apk --test-apk app-debug-androidTest.apk --sdk /Users/username/Library/Android/sdk
+java -jar spoon-runner-1.7.1-jar-with-dependencies.jar  --apk app.apk  --test-apk app-androidTest.apk --sdk /Users/username/Library/Android/sdk

 Test run results and reports can be found in /spoon-output folder